NREL/EnergyPlus/doc/src/docs/EngineeringReference/13c-EncyclopaedicRefs.md

 c. <span>$SH$</span> for each indoor unit can be updated using the equations shown in Step 1.2.

 It should be noted that, different from the corresponding step in the cooling mode (Step 2c.5), the <span>$Te$</span> and <span>$SH$</span> updates in the heating mode do not affect the refrigerant state and flow rate calculations (as shown in Step 2h.1).
-Therefore, the piping loss analysis does not need to be re-performed here.
+Therefore, the piping loss analysis does not need to be repeated here.

 ##### Step 2h.6: Calculate the compressor power